From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Cash Flow Ratio = Operating Cash Flow (OCF) / Current Liabilities

-• Operating Cash Flow (OCF): This represents the cash a company generates from its normal business activities after accounting for operating expenses.
+• Operating Cash Flow (OCF): the cash company generates from its normal business activities after accounting for operating expenses.
 It’s not the same as net income, as it excludes non-cash expenses like depreciation and amortization.
 You can find OCF on the company’s cash flow statement.

-• Current Liabilities: These are obligations a company expects to pay within one year.
+• Current Liabilities: obligations a company expects to pay within one year.
 Examples include accounts payable, short-term loans, accrued expenses, and current portions of long-term debt.

 Example: